Haxk20/twitch-banner/README.md

 I use Linux only and thus do not have a way to test it on Windows.
 If someone gets it to work on Windows in some very simple way please do a Pull Request creating a detailed guide :)

+The bots that are in the bot list are found and shared to the community by https://twitter.com/n_lasouris Full credit for finding the bots goes to him/her.